-In the first year, the national organization will provide 50 percent of the cost of each reporting position, the local news organization provides 25 percent and local donors provide 25 percent.
+In the first year, the national organization provide 50 percent of the cost of each reporting position, the local news organization provides 25 percent and local donors provide 25 percent.

-Selected RFA corps members will receive a market-rate annual salary, equipment, health insurance and vacation time in accordance with the host newsroom’s employment policy.
+Selected RFA corps members receive a market-rate annual salary, equipment, health insurance and vacation time in accordance with the host newsroom’s employment policy.

 When will you be making decisions about who participates?